Market Intelligence Report • Updated: April 2026

 Kevin's Take:

-"February's rebound is a healthy sign.
-Sales nearly doubled from January, and with more listings coming to market, buyers have real options.
-If you're a seller, the window to get ahead of spring competition is right now — well-priced homes are moving.
-Buyers, you still have negotiating room, but don't sleep on the right property."
+"February's rebound confirmed the January slowdown was seasonal, not structural.
+Sales nearly doubled month-over-month, and with more listings hitting the market, buyers have genuine options.
+Sellers: the spring window is open — well-priced, well-presented homes are moving.
+Buyers: you still have negotiating room, but the right property won't wait forever."

 Market Heat Index